Bath Bomb Presses

 - If you are in an area that is very humid or it rains frequently, set up a room with a dehumidifier.

-- Keep your moisture and humidity levels into consideration on your wait time after mixing.
+- Keep your moisture and humidity levels into consideration during your wait time after mixing.
 It will impact the amount of moisture you actually need.

 - It is imperitive that your dry ingredients are kept dry.